balena-io/balena-cli/INSTALL-ADVANCED.md

 Windows: | `C:\Program Files\balena-cli\`
 macOS:   | `/usr/local/src/balena-cli/` <br> `/usr/local/bin/balena`

-## Standalone Zip Package
+## Standalone tar.gz Package

-1. Download the latest zip file from the [releases page](https://github.com/balena-io/balena-cli/releases).
+1. Download the latest tar.gz file from the [releases page](https://github.com/balena-io/balena-cli/releases).
    Look for a file name that ends with the word "standalone", for example:
-   `balena-cli-vX.Y.Z-linux-x64-standalone.zip`  ← _also for the Windows Subsystem for Linux_
+   `balena-cli-vX.Y.Z-linux-x64-standalone.tar.gz`  ← _also for the Windows Subsystem for Linux_
-   `balena-cli-vX.Y.Z-macOS-x64-standalone.zip`
+   `balena-cli-vX.Y.Z-macOS-x64-standalone.tar.gz`
-   `balena-cli-vX.Y.Z-windows-x64-standalone.zip`
+   `balena-cli-vX.Y.Z-windows-x64-standalone.tar.gz`

-2. Extract the zip file contents to any folder you choose.
-The extracted contents will include a `balena-cli` folder.
+2. Extract the tar.gz file contents to any folder you choose.
+The extracted contents will be a `balena` folder containing a `bin` subdirectory.

-3. Add the `balena-cli` folder to the system's `PATH` environment variable.
+3. Add the `balena/bin` folder to the system's `PATH` environment variable.
    See instructions for:
    [Linux](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) |
    [macOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg) |